verbb/cp-nav/README.md

 ## Roadmap

-- Pontentially allow manual menu items to open in new window.
-Could get js hacky.
 - Better support for user-allocation of layouts (especially for Craft Client/Personal).
-- Handle menu items with the same name.
+- Handle menu items with the same name, and handle generation.

 Have a suggestion?
 We'd love to hear about it!
 [Make a suggestion](https://github.com/engram-design/CPNav/issues)